 Building a Stronger Organization

 With the leadership evaluation comments and review best practices discussed here, you should be better prepared to develop leaders in-house.
-That will empower succession planning and ensure that you always have the right talent in the most crucial places. eLeaP has the tools and resources you need to succeed.
+That will empower succession planning and ensure you always have the right talent in the most crucial places. eLeaP has the tools and resources you need to succeed.